bobbingwide/cwiccer/README.md

 1. See the banner image

 ## Upgrade Notice
+# 0.0.1
+Upgrade for support for PHP 8.1 and PHP 8.2

 # 0.0.0
 First version for cwiccer.com

 ## Changelog
+# 0.0.1
+* Changed: Support PHP 8.1 and PHP 8.2 #3
+* Tested: With WordPress 6.4-RC1 and WordPress Multisite
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 0.0.0
 * Added: [cwiccer] shortcode #1
 * Tested: With WordPress 5.9 and WordPress Multi Site
 * Tested: With PHP 8.0